Cheyenne Transit: Fixed-Route Service

-Each route begins at the top of the hour at the Transfer Station (W 18th St and O'Neil Ave), and makes a loop to return about 10 minutes prior to the next hour.
+Each of the normal fixed route lines, South, East, Northeast, and Northwest, begin at the top of the hour at the Transfer Station (W 18th St and O'Neil Ave), and makes a loop to return about 10 minutes prior to the next hour.
 The buses meet at one of Cheyenne's two Walmarts (Livingston Ave and Dell Range Blvd) about 22 to 28 minutes after the hour where users can also transfer between two respective buses (South and East routes, or Northeast and Northwest routes).
 With the current design of the bus routes, the buses double back along their routes back to the Transfer Station.

 Each bus identifies its route with a basic marquee on the front and right side of each bus.
 Bus stops are identified with a green sign and can sometimes be accompanied by plastic benches and/or green, metal bus shelters.

-Para-transit
+On-Demand Service

+On-Demand trip requests can be put into play by anyone to get a ride to other locations and for most, this service costs US$1.50 per rider per trip.
+On Demand trip requests are required to be made 1 to 5 days in advance; reservations cannot be made on the same day you are riding.
+On Demand trips can either start from the closest bus stop to a hub, or can start from a hub to the closest bus stop to the desired destinations.
+Unlike the Paratransit service, On-Demand does not stop at the door/curb of a desired destination.

+To use this service, personal details such as your name, date of birth, date of travel, and other important details are required to be provided.

+ADA Complimentary Paratransit

-The "curb-to curb" program is a dial-up transit taxi for the disabled, or those not close to a bus stop.
-The para-transit runs on the same time-frame of a fixed-route, and within a 3/4th mile buffer.
+The "curb-to curb" program is a dial-up transit taxi for those who are disabled, or those not close to a bus stop.
+The paratransit service runs on the same time-frame of a fixed-route, and within a 3/4th mile buffer.
+It's free to eligible riders who are within the 3/4-mile buffer, but will cost US$1.50 per trip for all trips outside of the 3/4-mile buffer.

 Fleet

 As of 2023, Cheyenne Transit Program owns 23 vehicles to provide their services including vehicles made by Chevy, Ford, and Dodge.
 At this time, CTP's vehicles' years range from 2006 to 2020.
-The largest vehicle in the list carries 27 passengers.
+The largest vehicle in the list carries about 27 passengers.